sdylewski/Stealthchanger/docs/SoftwareAndConfig/Software.md

 ### My tool pickup failed and it halted klipper so the print is lost.
 Can I just not make it pause so it can recover and resume?
 // Todo answer this

+### I'm getting a Klipper error about multi_fan or fan_generic
+You likely had an older install or copied the config from an older install.
+This was changed and a fan reference each tool section `[tool]` is now `fan: Tx_partfan`.